Drinking Water and Sanitation

 - Set up a water and sanitation committee and provide the village with operational resources for public sanitation

 OFED has supported the Wutegbe's Village Development Committee by providing funds for the construction of a water borehole with a solar pump equipped with a mini drinking water supply for the population.
-It will mainly serve the village's primary school with 165 students.

 The Village Development Committee and its specialized water and sanitation commission, as well as its Chiefdom and other groups, were involved in the organization, implementation, coordination and monitoring of the project.